Gazaria Upazila

-Gazaria Upazila (গজারিয়া) is one of the six upazilas of Munshiganj District in the Division of Dhaka, Bangladesh.
-It is located on the Meghna river delta, 28 km from the capital city of Dhaka.
+Gazaria Upazila (গজারিয়া) is one of the six upazilas of Munshiganj District in Dhaka Division, Bangladesh.
+It is located on the Meghna river delta, 28 km from the capital city, Dhaka.

 History

 Gazaria is mainly composed of alluvial land around the Meghna river.
 The locality became a part of Tippara Thana under the Assam District during British rule.
-Gazaria became the part of Munshiganj Thana in 1946 and the independent Gazaria Thana was established in 1954.
+Gazaria became the part of Munshiganj Thana in 1946 and independent Gazaria Thana was established in 1954.

-The Pakistan government established the Dhaka-Chittagong High way through the locality.
-Gazaria Thana was turned into an upazila in 1983.
+the then government of East Pakistan established Dhaka-Chittagong Highway through the locality.
+Gazaria Thana was turned into an upazila in 1983 under Hussain Muhammad Ershad's decentralization programme.

 War of Independence

 In May 1971, the Pakistani army entered Gazaria by river.
 A raid on the village of Goshairchar on 9 May killed more than four hundred people.
 The army proceeded to Bhaberchar where they also killed eleven sheltering in a ditch.
 Other villages in the area were attacked in the same raid.

 Bangladeshi soldiers from Gazaria fought at Bhabercha, Baluakand and Baushia under the leadership of Rafiqul Islam and interrupted communication along the highway by destroying the bridge at Bhaterchar in August 1971, obstructing the advancement of the Pakistani army.

-In 2011 the Local Government constructed a memorial at Goshairchar, Gazaria.
+In 2011, the local government constructed a memorial at Goshairchar, Gazaria.